cakephp/docs/en/appendices/orm-migration.rst

 ---------------------------------

 Behavior callbacks have been unified with all other listener methods.
-Instead of their previous arguments they need to expect an event object as their first argument::
+Instead of their previous arguments, they need to expect an event object as their first argument::

     public function beforeFind(Event $event, Query $query, array $options) {